Skip to content

 JSON Schema Tips

-• Use "minimum"/maximum for numeric constraints
+• Use "minimum"/"maximum" for numeric constraints

-• Use "minLength"/maxLength for string length
+• Use "minLength"/"maxLength" for string length constraints

-• Use "enum" for restricted string choices
+• Use "enum" to restrict string choices

 python